 New Zealand online expertise

-Tertiary Education Organisations (TEOs) with expertise in online delivery offer resources and support to help you build and enhance the quality of your teaching resources and practices.
+Tertiary education organisations (TEOs) with expertise in online delivery offer resources and support to help you build and enhance the quality of your teaching resources and practices.

 Sharing your expertise, resources and tools with other TEOs